pudly/schmopera-hugo/content/articles/arizona-opera-on-tradition.md

 ---
-title: Arizona Opera, on tradition
+title: "Arizona Opera, on tradition"
 ---

 “Is this going to be a traditional production?”